 For the Beach: Ocean Beach stretches for 3.5 miles and serves as a refuge for the Snowy Plover, a tiny shorebird you’ll find skittering across the tideline.
 You’ll also see a ton of surfers in the swell.
 You might mistake their wetsuit-clad bodies for seals, although there are some of those in the water too.
 Bring a blanket and a picnic but keep your eye out for wandering off-leash dogs.

-It might not look like there’s good shopping out in this foggy district, but there are unique mom-and-pop shops sprinkled throughout the neighborhood.
+You may not think there’s good shopping out in this foggy district, but there are unique mom-and-pop shops sprinkled throughout the neighborhood.

 For Interiors: Across from Devil’s Teeth Bakery, you’ll find Establish, a store filled with plants, vintage clothes, sweet-smelling candles, and all sorts of fixtures to help warm your home.
 The best part?
-The shop owner usually has cider ready in the winter months and sangria in the summer for you to sip out of a mini mason jar while browsing.
+The shop owner usually has warm cider on hand during winter months and sangria in the summer, perfect for sipping as you browse.

-For Art: Three Fish Studios is run by a husband and wife duo of artists who specialize in printmaking and painting.
-Invest in an “I Love California” bear or find your own home state.
+For Art: 3 Fish Studios is run by a husband-and-wife duo of artists who specialize in printmaking and painting.
+Invest in an “I Love California” bear or find your own home state souvenir.

-For...
-Surfers: Anyone in need of a new surf wax or fins finds their way to Mollusk Surf Shop, but they’ve got more than just the gear.
-This spot has beautiful screen-printed shirts, well-made wind breakers and swimsuits galore.
+For Surfers: Anyone in need of a new surf wax or fins finds their way to Mollusk Surf Shop, a local institution, though they stock so much more than surfing gear.
+Shop for stylish screen-printed shirts, well-made windbreakers, and swimsuits galore.